nursethestrings/business-venture/business-venture/README.md

 # My Project
-This is a simple website project for showing how to use git and github together
+This is a sample website project for playing with git and github together

 ## Introduction
-This is example is to show different parts of the git repository and various commands using a web project
+Just showing different parts of the repository

 ## Purpose
-As stated above, the main pupose is to provide simple examples for Git training demos.
+As noted above

 ## Deployment
-This is simple web project, deployment can be on any web server or even local file system.
+This is simple web project built from open-sources as a training environment.

 ## How to contribute